Definition of a dietary supplement

 In China, the main legal acts regulating the dietary supplements market are:

-2. Regulations regarding registration and health inspection of food: These include requirements for registration, labeling and quality control of health products, including supplements.
+- Regulations regarding registration and food health review: These include requirements for registration, labeling and quality control of health products, including supplements.

 These pieces of legislation are intended to ensure the quality and safety of dietary supplements and protect the health and rights of consumers in China.